venture23-aleo/verulink/docs/architecture_overview.md

 Validate Blacklist
 : Frontend can query on eth side to check if address is already on our blacklist or not.

+Enable Token
+: This will either create a new entry on supported token or enable it if it is disabled.
+Called by governance.

+Disable Token
+: This will temporarily disable moving of the token specified in case of a disaster.Called by governance.

+Add To Blacklist
+: Add an address of a malicious user in blacklist to prevent it from utilizing the token service.Called by givernance.

+Remove Blacklist
+: Remove a user from blacklist.
+Called by governance.

+### Additional Contracts
+Apart from above two contracts there might be additional contracts depending on the platform.These contracts are covered here.
+##### Token Contract -Aleo

+##### MultiSig Contract -Aleo

 ### Attestor
 Attestor is the bridge component that will be responsible for detecting new messages, validating them and broadcasting them to the target network by calling the target bridge contract.
 Each attestor entity will be running their own full node of the involved chains and listen for incoming messages.
 Attestors do not have knowledge of other attestors in the network and are concerned only with verifying messages it has seen in the network.
 It will follow the following steps to make sure that the messages are delivered infallibly.